 We are always excited to hear from folks who have questions about our research or are interested in collaborating!

 Ethan Cole graduated from UNC Asheville in 2020 with a B.S. in Physics and minored in math and astronomy.
 As an undergraduate, his research focused on onboarding a new spectrometer for Raman spectroscopy with Dr. James Perkins.
-As a graduate student, Ethan will research spectroscopy of thin film semiconductors with Dr. Mark Siemens.
-In his free time, Ethan likes hiking, reading, playing golf, and chess
+As a graduate student, Ethan is implementing nonlinear hydrodynamics in the lab.
+In his free time, Ethan enjoys hiking, reading, playing golf, and chess.

 Somayeh Ghazanfarpour is a graduate student at DU from Iran.
-In 2015, she obtained her B.S. in Atomic and Molecular physic at Vali-e-Asr University of Rafsanjan where she did research in Inverted Polymeric Solar cells in Laboratory of Solar Cells, Thin Films and Nanostructures.
-In 2017, Somayeh also received her M.SC in Atomic and Molecular Physics at Arak University where she researched on physical and optical properties of modified electrodialysis membranes by nanoparticles.
-In her research, she hopes to get new insight to thin-film semiconductors with 2D spectroscopy in future years.
+She earned a B.S. in Atomic and Molecular physic at Vali-e-Asr University of Rafsanjan in 2015, and a M.SC in Atomic and Molecular Physics at Arak University in 2017.
+In her research, Samayeh is studying Fourier holography and orbital angular momentum of light.
 In her free time, Somayeh spends her time by cooking, reading historical books and biographies, watching movies, and swimming.

-Samantha Weckerly is from Nashville, TN.
+Samantha Reynolds is from Nashville, TN.
 She graduated from the University of Alabama in Huntsville with a B.S. in Physics.
 During her undergraduate studies, she researched various thin films, using an Ellipsometer to measure properties such as thickness and refractive index.
-She has also participated in research involving polarization within a turbulence lab and vortex retarders, and assisted in troubleshooting and fine tuning pockels cells and interferometers.
-She looks forward to increasing her knowledge of optics at DU.
+She is working on quantum spectroscopy.
 Outside of Physics, she enjoys competitive gymnastics and stargazing/astrophotography.

 Research: Generation and control of optical vortices